 Marty Coslaw is definitely the protagonist in Silver Bullet.
 His Uncle Red becomes something of an unexpected sidekick as he’s the only adult in town who believes Marty about the fact that there’s a werewolf on the loose in their neighborhood.
 In fact, Red isn’t even given a reason to believe Marty about the werewolf until the very end.
 He just trusts his nephew and always supports him, no matter what.
 He’s a deeply flawed guy, but his heart is never anywhere but in the right place.

-Since neither of these guys are the protagonist of the movie, it’s tough to pick out which of them is the sidekick, but it’s definitely Ted if you think about it.
+Since neither Jimmy or Ted are the protagonist of the movie, it’s tough to pick out which of them is the sidekick, but it’s definitely Ted if you think about it.
 Ted is there to give Jimmy advice, most of which is terrible.
 It’s a nice change of pace to see a character succeed despite his friend’s advice instead of succeeding because of it.
 Ol’ Teddy Bear is an interesting character, particularly because of his attachment to his nonexistent computer and bizarre fondness for 1920s adult cinema.

 Stu in Scream

 Sometimes the sidekick is actually one of the villains of the piece, and that’s definitely the case in Scream.
 Stu is right hand man to Billy Loomis, who is clearly the brains behind the operation.
-He’s supportive, he’s spastic, he might actually be even crazier than Billy, too.
+He’s supportive, he’s spastic, and he might actually be even crazier than Billy.
 That’s what’s always interested me about Stu.
-Billy’s the more methodical one, but he has a motive.
+Billy is the more methodical one, but he has a motive.
 When he explains it toward the end, Stu looks at him with surprise because Stu never once bothered to ask why they were killing people.
 He was just along for the ride.

 Charlie in House II: The Second Story